prettier/prettier/website/versioned_docs/version-stable/ignore.md

 By default prettier ignores files in version control systems directories (".git", ".svn" and ".hg") and `node_modules` (if [`--with-node-modules` CLI option](cli.md#--with-node-modules) not specified)

-So by defualt it will be
+So by default it will be

 ```js
 **/.git